Z333RO/food-tracker-flask-app/README.md

 Food tracker app that allows you to add foods you consume everyday to track calories.
 Each day totals the amount of protein, carbs, fat and calories which are autocalculated.
 You can add food items into the database which appears on drop down.
 There is a db provided in this repo for demo purposes.

+NOTE: If you get issues with the day not showing up after adding it, just go to "/view/20230905" - example for a date set to September 5, 2023.
+And just add some food.
+Working on resolving this bug.

 Need to install the following dependencies:
 1. pip install flask
 2. winget install -e --id SQLite.SQLite (Windows)